jeanhaley32/AppleFindMyDeviceDetector/README.md

 **Kudos**
 - [Adam Catley AirTag](https://adamcatley.com/AirTag.html) - Extremely useful Air tag breakdown with information compiled by Adam Catley
-- [bluetooth assigne-numbers](https://www.bluetooth.com/specifications/assigned-numbers/) - Bluetooth.com assigned numbers list, used for resolving Company UUIDs
+- [bluetooth assigned-numbers lists](https://www.bluetooth.com/specifications/assigned-numbers/) - Bluetooth.com assigned numbers list, used for resolving Company UUIDs

 **Objective**
 > FindMy Device Scanner: Shows you what Apple Find my devices have been in your vecinity for a length of time.